lsst-sqre/gafaelfawr/docs/arch/configuration.rst

 Some vulnerabilities leak the contents of the environment without allowing arbitrary code execution, and arbitrary file read provides access to the environment anyway (via ``/proc/self/environ``).

 This choice is not very significant for security purposes, and is partly motivated by awkwardness in the Pydantic Settings classes in using environment variables to initialize attributes in sub-models.

+Another approach would be to stop materializing all of the secrets in memory during startup and instead add a ``get_secret`` helper that reads the secret from disk when it's needed.
+This would also provide a hook for a future security improvement to obtain secrets from some better source than Kubernetes secrets, such as Vault.
+This is not yet implemented, but may be in the future.